elastos/Elastos.CarrierClassic.Bootstrap/README.md

 ### MacOS

-For convenience, you can develop Elastos Carrier boostrapd on MacOS for testing or debugging.
+You can also develop Elastos Carrier boostrapd on MacOS for testing or debugging purpose.

 #### 1. Install Pre-requirents